 Research conducted by the Food and Drug Administration (FDA) shows that over a million hernia repairs are done each year.
 Beginning in the 1980s, surgical hernia mesh has been one of the most common methods utilized to address hernia injuries.
 Other FDA research shows that over 90% of groin hernia repair methods utilized these devices.
 Tragically, if defective hernia mesh is used, a patient can end up facing life-changing consequences.
-If you or a loved one has been impacted by defective mesh, you should not hesitate to contact an experienced defective product attorney.
+If you or a loved one has been impacted by defective mesh, you should not hesitate to contact an experienced defective product attorney from The Law Office of Cohen & Jaffe.
 It also helps to understand some basic details about the nature of these lawsuits.

 Defective Hernia Mesh Injuries are Surprisingly Common